 The Early Childhood class offers further opportunity for the child to practice social and communicative skills and to move from concrete manipulative to abstract concepts such as Literacy, Math, Science and Social Studies.
 Every child progresses at a pace that allows for development of the whole child.
 The materials are engineered to ensure continued success.
 We strive to make your child’s transition to this class as smooth as possible to contribute to her feeling of accomplishment.

-Enrichment class is for the Early Childhood student who is socially and emotionally mature enough for a longer school day and ready for a little more challenge than is offered during morning class.
+Elementary Prep class is for the Early Childhood student who is socially and emotionally mature enough for a longer school day and ready for a little more challenge than is offered during morning class.

 - The child should be able to manage the steps of lunch at school such as setting a place, using the microwave, washing dishes, cleaning up spills and crumbs.